“Here is the world. Beautiful and terrible things will happen. Don’t be afraid.” ―

 Another beautiful moment this summer is the possibility of cutting child poverty in the U.S. by half.
 That comes as part of a new relief package to bolster children and families recovering from multiple losses due to the Covid-19 pandemic.
 Poverty does lasting harm to children, and Black and Brown children in the U.S. are unfairly impacted more than others.

 Maybe your children, like mine, are without material need, and you wonder: Why am I getting this credit?
-Read my opinion piece in Christian Century, “Paying the child tax credit forward.”
+If this is you, then maybe you will find help in my opinion piece at Christian Century.
+It is “Paying the child tax credit forward.”

 Let's celebrate the good the #ChildTaxCredit is doing to end child poverty & racism.🎉